angiemugo/angiemugo.github.io/content/projects.md

 * [Vaazi](https://github.com/vaazi) is a Kiswahili word that means outfit.
 This an e-commerce platfrom I am building with a bunch of insanely talented individuals.
 * The biggest component of this is image search.
 We are building a searching feature using computer vision.

-* The challenges
+* **The challenges**
     - The team has very limited machine learning knowledge but very big aspirations
     - Computer vision is a tough area, Fashion machine learning on the other hang is tougher than we anticipated
-* All the fun
+* **All the fun**
     - There is a lot of courses on machine learning available and I have found a lot that have made things easier
     - Pinterest have extensively documented their process of building the image search feature and we have learnt so much from them
     - [MMFashion](https://github.com/open-mmlab/mmfashion/tree/master) has also been ver helpful and we are using the open source models to customise them for our usecase

-*** Once a Swift girl, always a swift girl?
+* **Once a Swift girl, always a swift girl?
 Nope!**
     *  The other component of this is the front end.
 Since the backend has been so tough to build we wanted to get an easy front end and [Flutter](https://flutter.dev/) gave us exactly that.
     *  The journey so far is filled with a lot of learning and staring deeply at pull requests.
-Flutter reminds me a lot of SwiftUI and I am enjoying the familiarity.
+Flutter reminds me a lot of **SwiftUI** and I am enjoying the familiarity.

+* **The Goal**
+- By the end of the year we want to have pre-trained models that we can use.
+Then we will embark on the goal of fine tuning the models for our usecase.
+There will also be a lot of testing
+- Keep working on the front end